IPS-Eye-White

 Why Worship?

-Many modern Christians seem to believe that worship is restricted to Sunday mornings... the word "worship" itself seems to conjure up images of a group of believers, singing, praying, and praising God, or corporate worship.
-In fact, it is quite common for Christians to refer to the Sunday morning church meeting as a "worship service", when in fact, "worship" was never the primary reason Christians are supposed to meet?
-[See The Church Then and Now - Why Christians Assemble]
+Many modern Christians seem to believe that worship is restricted to Sunday mornings... the word "worship" itself seems to conjure up images of a group of believers, singing, praying, and praising God.
+In fact, it is quite common for Christians to refer to the Sunday morning church meeting as a "worship service".

-People express preferences for traditional or contemporary worship.
-Some lean towards more formal worship which involves certain rituals.
-Others approach worship in a free and unceremonious fashion, often looking for "worship" that is alive, authentic and/or inspiring.
-Many of this type of person seems to believe that the more they can work themselves into a state of fervor, the more intense their emotions get, the more they can let themselves go to the music and lyrics of the song, the more real and relevant their "worship" is.
+In today's church 'worship' is either traditional or contemporary.
+Some believers lean towards more formal form of worship which involves certain rituals.
+Others approach worship in a free and unceremonious fashion often looking for "worship" that is alive and inspiring - many working themselves into a state of fervor believing that the more intense their emotions get, the more they can let themselves go to the music and lyrics of the song, the more real and relevant their "worship" is.

 It is true that hymns and songs of praise were not unknown in the New Testament...

 Let the word of Christ richly dwell within you, with all wisdom teaching and admonishing one another with psalms and hymns and spiritual songs, singing with thankfulness in your hearts to God.
-[Colossians 3:16 NASB] not
+(Colossians 3:16 NASB)

-While there is no question that God, above all others, is worthy of honor and respect, there is a little more to the Hebrew and Greek terms translated "worship" that just someone who is "worthy".
+While there is no question that above all others God is worthy of honor and respect, there is a little more to the Hebrew and Greek terms translated "worship" that just someone who is "worthy".
 It takes some study of these terms to come to a more complete understanding of what the Bible means when it says "worship".

 Although a critical study, it is not a very complicated one.